Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Introduction

 \section{Introduction}

-We consider the usual linear regression framework, with response $\M{y} \in \RR^{n \times 1}$, model matrix $\M{X}=[\M{x}_{1}, \ldots, \M{x}_{p}] \in \mathbb{R}^{n \times p}$ and regression coefficients $\B\beta \in \mathbb{R}^{p \times 1}$.
+We consider the usual linear regression framework, with response $\M{y} \in \RR^{n}$, model matrix $\M{X}\in \mathbb{R}^{n \times p}$ and regression coefficients $\B\beta \in \mathbb{R}^{p}$.
 We assume that columns of $\M{X}$ have been standardized to have zero means and unit $\ell_{2}$-norms.
 In many classical and modern statistical applications it is desirable to obtain a parsimonious model with good data-fidelity.
-Towards this end, the well-known ``best-subset'' regression~\citep{miller2002subset} estimator (or ``best-subsets'' in short), given by the following combinatorial optimization problem:
+Towards this end, a natural candidate is the well-known \textit{best-subsets} estimator \citep{miller2002subset}, given by the following combinatorial optimization problem: